philipcolejohnson/philipcolejohnson.github.io/_posts/2016-07-10-smooth_operator.markdown

 As you can see, the places where the same numbers were in the same position were eliminated.
 Neat trick, eh?

 This taught me two new methods.
-The <code>#zip</code> method of arrays merges two arrays into one, keeping both elements in each position:
+The <code>#zip</code> method merges two arrays into one, keeping both elements in each position:

 {% highlight ruby %}
 array_one = [ 2, 4, 6, 8, 10, 12 ]